 Our team has interacted with many association leaders who ask us, “where are most of my members located?”
 Knowing in which geographic regions or political constituencies your members live is essential to crafting an effective advocacy strategy.
 We have witnessed some of the most accomplished executives and lobbyists match their constituents to representatives by hand!
 In the digital age, associations should be embracing technology to save time for those who manage advocacy programs, and help staff better understand the members they serve.
-As a matter of fact, Muster's Government Relationship Management tool provide list segmentation tools.
-You can learn more about this tool by contacting us here!
+With Muster, you can easily create segmented lists of members by legislative district so you know exactly where your members are located.

 2. Your Email Open-Rates are Low

-3. You Need to Add Value for Your Paying Memberships
+3. You Need to Add Value To Your Membership Offering

 Demonstrating the value that your association offers is key to attracting and retaining members.
 If you find that your association is experiencing a shrinking membership list or is looking to grow, then diversifying member benefits to include advocacy may intrigue prospective members.
 Acquiring a digital advocacy platform will also present greater opportunities to grow member involvement in government relations, such as creating a government relations committee!